jaredible/umsl-cmpsci-4010/Mathbank/README.md

 ### Deployment

-- Run this project in Tomcat.
+- Run this project on Tomcat.